-Ultimately, 190 acres will be restored to a natural state.
-This type of natural area helps filter pollutants out of runoff and improve water quality.
+190 acres in the Corps project area have been restored to a natural state.
+This type of natural area helps filter pollutants from runoff and improves water quality.
 It also helps prevent erosion and provides habitat for a diverse group of animals on land and in the water.
-An additional 100 acres will be designated for recreation.
-The Corps is working on plans for the recreational components.
+An additional 100 acres has been designated for recreation.

 1999: City of Austin and the U.S. Army Corps of Engineers began studying flooding in the area.